-5.C.16 For Emission Point AA-700, the permittee shall submit the results from a performance test to the MDEQ no later than sixty (60) days after completing the performance test.
-The permittee shall also submit the results to the EPA via CEDRI, which can be accessed through EPA's CDX website.
-The electronic submittal shall be made in accordance with 40 CFR 63.7550(h)(1)(i) or (ii); Subpart DDDDD.
+5.C.15 For Emission Point AA-700, the permittee shall submit the results from any performance test required by Condition 5.B.22 to the MDEQ and EPA no later than sixty (60) days after completing each test.

+Additionally, the permittee shall submit any performance test report, compliance report, and/or COMS performance evaluation required by Subpart DDDDD to the EPA via the CEDRI.
+CEDRI can be accessed through the EPA's Central Data Exchange (CDX) website [https://cdx.epa.gov/].
+Each electronic submittal shall completed in accordance with 40 CFR 63.7550(h), Subpart DDDDD.